YinJC/uk-tex-faq/FAQ-otherprinters.md

----
-layout: page
-title: Output to ''other'' printers
+# Output to ''other'' printers
----

 In the early years of TeX, there were masses of DVI drivers for any (then) imaginable kind of printer, but the steam seems rather